GuteMonik/Activismo_lenguas_EN/README.md

 ## Participation Guidelines
 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [EMAIL].
+Please report unacceptable behavior to monica.bonilla64@globalvoices.org

 ## Thank you!